turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/problems_solutions_algorithms.markdown

 ### Small Groups - Algorithm Challenges

-Let's break into small groups to work through this process for a few different problems.
+We'll then break into small groups to work through this process for a few different problems.

 #### Common Words